 The reader will discover a rich story behind the development of this concept with exact names, disputes, and places.
-The series will clearly show the change from a miracle of speech or hearing to glossolalia.
+This series of articles will show the change from a miracle of speech or hearing to glossolalia.
 This change was a process that took over a century to develop and became universally and unquestionably entrenched.

 What is glossolalia and were the ancient Christian writers aware of this practice?

-Though there are a number of words to describe modern tongues speaking such as ecstasy, ecstatic utterance, frenzy, etc., glossolalia will be used throughout this series as a blanket term.
+Though there are many words to describe modern tongues-speaking such as ecstasy, ecstatic utterance, frenzy, etc., glossolalia will be used throughout this series as a blanket term.

-Glossolalia, ecstasy, and ecstatic utterances are the same words to explain something that is unintelligible and meaningless.
-“Glossolalia is language-like because the speaker unconsciously wants it to be language-like.”(1)a quote from William Samarin as found in: Robert Carroll.
-The Skeptic’s Dictionary.
-A collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions.
-New Jersey: John Wiley and Sons.
-2003.
-Pg.
-135
+Glossolalia, ecstasy, and ecstatic utterances are the same words to explain something unintelligible and meaningless.
+“Glossolalia is language-like because the speaker unconsciously wants it to be language-like.”2

-This series is part of the Gift of Tongues Project that has a fourfold purpose of collecting, digitizing, translating and analyzing important texts relating to the christian doctrine of tongues.
-The overwhelming evidence collected so far maintains the church had always understood the miraculous use of tongues at Pentecost as either spoken or heard as foreign languages.
+If one looks closely at all the church writings from the fourth century onwards, the overwhelming evidence demonstrates the church had a different framework.
+They understood the miraculous use of tongues at Pentecost as either spoken or heard as foreign languages.
 Historical leaders such as Augustine, Gregory Nazianzus, Epiphanius, John Chrysostom, Cyril of Jerusalem, Cyril of Alexandria, the Ambrosiaster text, Pachomius, the Venerable Bede, Pope Benedict XIV and more have covered the subject.
-The details may be different but all agree that it was a foreign human language.
-Their critical debates were whether it was a miracle of hearing or speaking, or whether the language constructed itself in the mind or converted at the last moment on the lips.(2)For more information on whether it was a miracle of speaking or hearing, see Gregory of Nazianzus on Pentecost and Michael Psellos Michael Psellos on the Tongues of Pentecost.
+The details may be different, but all agree that it was a foreign human language.
+Their critical debates revolved around three theories.
+Whether it was a miracle of hearing or speaking.
+Whether the language constructed itself internally within the mind or converted at the last moment on the lips.3

 These church writers were not aware of an alternate interpretation of tongues as ecstasy or glossolalia.